Drainage Design and Installation in Ottawa and Nepean

 Check For Broken Plumbing Or Sewer Lines – In some cases, poor drainage, or pooling, standing water can be the symptoms of a broken, clogged, or corroded sewer or drain line.
 If your drainage issues are accompanied by a foul sewage smell, then this could be part of your problem.
 We also see pooling water caused by broken municipal water pipes or sprinkler pipes.
 The broken piping causes the excess water to pool near the surface.

-Drainage Engineering – If you feel that you’ve tried it all and nothing has worked – we have an in-house drainage engineer with over ten year of experience working with small and large scale stormwater management designs.
+Drainage Engineering - If you feel that you've tried it all and nothing has worked - we have an in-house drainage engineer with over ten year of experience working with small and large scale stormwater management designs.
 Our engineering department works hand-in-hand with the construction department, ensuring feasible, cost effective solutions that can address long-standing drainage issues on your property.
-All of our designs starts with an on-site consult and topographic survey, followed by developing an in-depth design drawing with sufficient detail for construction.
+All of our designs starts with an on-site consult and a topographic survey, followed by developing an in-depth design drawing with sufficient detail for construction.
+Our designs include professional stormwater management calculations, to ensure the proposed design has adequate capacity to meet today's rainfall events.

 Low Impact Design - Consider implementing various low impact design measures!
 A combination of rain barrels, re-directing roof leaders, infiltration trenches and rainwater gardens are just a few lot level measures that can be implemented by homeowners.
 Our experienced landscape and engineering staff work together with the homeowner to provide high level recommendations through a consult, which may offer sufficient drainage relief for properties with only minor, periodic problems.